 If you think you’re the type of person who would love research, investigative tasks, crunching numbers, and determining claims amounts, you could do well as an adjuster.

 Although it’s easy to get a start in the insurance industry, it doesn’t mean the job will forever be a breeze.
 You will need to put in the work and sufficient effort to learn how to become an insurance adjuster and excel at it.
-It’s all about the mindset you have while choosing this job as your career.
+After all, it’s all about the mindset you have while choosing this job as your career.

 Frequently Asked Questions

 How Much do Insurance Adjusters Earn?

 According to the Bureau of Labor Statistics, the median wage of insurance claims adjusters, examiners, and investigators was $68,270 as of May 2020.
-The lowest 10% of professionals earned less than $41,950, and the highest 10% earned upwards of $103,610 annually.
+And, the lowest 10% of professionals earned less than $41,950, and the highest 10% earned upwards of $103,610 annually.

 How Long Does It Take to Become an Insurance Adjuster?

 It’s quicker if you have a bachelor’s degree or relevant work experience in the insurance industry.
-It may take you about two to four years.
+But, it may take you about two to four years.
 When you first start, you will work under the supervision of an experienced professional and learn the ropes.